MdyCode-AIE/Simple-RAG-System-for-Structured-Dataset/README.md

 This code will use TruthfulQA as sample (https://huggingface.co/datasets/truthfulqa/truthful_qa)

 (ps.
 The .ipynb file does not display properly but the file still functional.
-Just download the file and load in colab check out)
+Just download the file and load in colab to check out)